GoogleContainerTools/distroless/python/README.md

 release changes.
 The check is supplementary; it does not establish complete coverage of statically embedded code.

-The dissection-verified versions are also checked directly against NVD CPE data (`python/pbs_cve_check.py`); the update is blocked on HIGH/CRITICAL CVEs.
-The 20260814 pin, for example, embeds sqlite 3.53.1 with CVE-2026-11822 / CVE-2026-11824 (fixed in sqlite 3.53.2); set `PBS_SKIP_CVE_CHECK=1` to bypass in an emergency.

 For an image SBOM, use the existing Bazel image SBOM output.
 PBS does not currently provide an authoritative SBOM for its statically linked components.